 It’s simple really, before you turn on the tap, think of ways you can use less water to accomplish the same purpose.
-And always shut off the water when you brush your teeth!
+Always shut off the water when you brush your teeth, fill the sink when shaving instead of letting the water run, keep a pitcher of water in the fridge instead of running it til it gets cold.

 There is no such thing as a little drip.
 A leaky faucet can waste 10 gallons of water every day.
 On a toilet, an average leak can add up to 60 gallons per day!
 Replace worn sink washers or valve seals to get rid of the drip, and check for leaks in a toilet's tank or replace old toilets with low-flush units.